Bally’s Las Vegas Construction Timeline Revealed

 Dedication To Innovation

-Bally’s vision includes 476,000 square feet of retail and entertainment areas, 50,000 square feet of luxurious pools and 2,680 dedicated parking spaces, with shared access boosting the site’s capacity to more than 5,200.
+Bally’s vision includes 476,000 square feet of retail and entertainment areas, 50,000 square feet of luxurious pools, and 2,680 dedicated parking spaces.
+Shared access will boost the site’s capacity to more than 5,200.

 To streamline operations, Bally’s seeks waivers to reduce electric vehicle parking from 108 to 22 spaces and loading docks from 68 to 11, citing efficient centralized logistics similar to other Strip properties.

-The audacious move comes on the heels of Bally’s $3.12bn merger with Intralot’s technology arm, now led by CEO Robeson Reeves as Bally’s Intralot.
+The audacious move follows Bally’s $3.12B merger with Intralot’s technology arm, now led by CEO Robeson Reeves as Bally’s Intralot.

-The company’s repositioning in the market demonstrates its dedication to innovation and solidifies the resort as a cornerstone in the ever-evolving landscape of Las Vegas.
+The company’s repositioning in the market demonstrates its dedication to innovation and solidifies the resort as a cornerstone in Las Vegas's ever-evolving landscape.

 The giant hotel towers are still subject to an additional design review by Clark County, which will determine whether they comply with local standards.